How to create an adapter for the TFS Integration Platform - Part VIII: IMigrationProvider

 Item ID

-The platform handles the mapping of item ID’s too, so if you need to know what item needs to be updated or deleted it can be found in the MigrationActionDescription.
-The following method will work regardless of what your system is:
+The platform also handles item ID mapping, so if you need to know what item to update or delete, check the MigrationActionDescription.
+This method works regardless of your system:

 private string GetSharePointID(IMigrationAction action)